matplotlib/matplotlib/doc/devel/MEP/MEP19.rst

 **Documentation**

-Documentation of master is now built by travis and uploaded to https://matplotlib.org/devdocs/index.html
+Documentation of main is now built by travis and uploaded to https://matplotlib.org/devdocs/index.html

 @NelleV, I believe, generates the docs automatically and posts them on the web to chart MEP10 progress.